bermani/StudyGroup/README.md

 * User can import data from various other services
 * User can automatically import class data from their university if available
 * User can verify their university email
-* User can accumulate karma from interacting with other users and verifying accurate information

 ### 2. Screen Archetypes